willoughbylabs/willoughby-labs/README.md

 # Willoughby Labs - Think.
 Learn.
 Do.
-*Personal brand, website, and playground for practicing what I learn.*
+*Personal website and playground for practicing what I learn.*

 Welcome to my laboratory!
 This site is where I apply concepts from learning, creating a historical record of a beginner’s journey through web development.
 As my capabilities improve, so too will the site and its features.